he-is-harry/Camp-Haliburton/README.md

 9\.
 Select the General option, and then the File System.

 10\.
-Select the "**HarryHe_ISU** folder" to import from, which will be in the directory in which you copied the folder to.
-Check off the HarryHe_ISU box to import all content within.
+Select the `HarryHe_ISU` folder to import from, which will be in the directory in which you copied the folder to.
+Check off the `HarryHe_ISU` box to import all content within.
 **Note**: You may need to overwrite the existing default settings, just click yes to allow the entire java application to copy over.

-11. From there run Main.java as a java application or you can select the entire project and run it as a java application.
+11. From there run `Main.java` as a java application or you can select the entire project and run it as a java application.

 ## Using the Project